 Over the last several years, usage-based rating has been used by some companies in the marketplace.
 Usage-based rating may be used in both personal lines and business auto markets.
 Data can be collected via an onboard diagnostic tool plugged into a vehicle's computer system, via GPS tracking devices, or with an app downloaded to a mobile device or smartphone.
 These devices then record the insured's (or insured's employee's) driving habits.
-Rates are then derived from the data collected rules and guidelines, the forms must then be filed with the regulatory authority.
+Rates are then derived from the data collected the regulatory authority.
 Actuaries are critical to this process because rate filings must include actuarial support and certification.